Fibaro Home Center 2 vs 3 comparison

 Recovery and back-up

-Issues do happen and so all Fibaro hubs regularly create back-ups of previously saved versions of software and configuration that are easy to restore.
+Issues happen, so all Fibaro hubs regularly create back-ups of previously saved versions of software and configurations that are easy to restore.

 The Fibaro Home Center 2 and Fibaro Home Center 3 Controllers store back-ups locally, using internal storage on the Home Center 3 and an external USB drive on the Home Center 2.